ahochsteger/gmail-processor/docs/config-schema-v2.md

 - **Type**: `string`
 - **Required**: No, default:

+### SettingsConfig.markProcessedLabel

+The label to be added to processed GMail threads (only for markProcessedMode="label", deprecated - only for compatibility to v1)

+- **Type**: `string`
+- **Required**: No, default:

+### SettingsConfig.markProcessedMethod

+The method to mark processed threads/messages.

+- `add-thread-label`: Add the label from `markProcessedLabel` to the thread.
+This is just for compatibility to v1 and is limited to one message per thread.
+- `mark-message-read`: Mark the message as read.
+This is the new default since it provides more flexibility esp. when threads contain multiple messages.

+- **Type**: `string`
+- **Required**: No
+- **Allowed values**:
+  - `"add-thread-label"`
+  - `"mark-message-read"`

 ### SettingsConfig.maxBatchSize

 The maximum batch size of threads to process in a single run to respect Google processing limits